edulinq/python-utils/README.md

 #### Local Configuration

-Local configuration are options that are specific to a project or directory, these are useful for options relevant only to a specific project/directory.
+Local configuration are options that are specific to a project or directory, these are well suited for options like project ID.
 Local configuration files are searched in multiple locations, the first file found is used.
 The local config search order is:
 1. `edq-config.json` in the current directory.